Michelle Janning, Professor of Sociology

 B.A., St. Olaf College 1994; M.A.
 University of Notre Dame 1996; Ph.D.
 University of Notre Dame 2000.

-Michelle's main teaching interests at Whitman are in the areas of family, gender, childhood, culture, popular culture, and education.
-She has done research and grant work in the following fields: gender, work and occupations, family, sexualities, popular culture, sports, intersections of design and social relations, teaching sociology, comparative family studies (focusing on Scandinavia), early learning, and student learning in higher education.
-Specifically, her recent research has been in the areas of popular culture representation of families, gender and home decorating television, divorce and material culture, and motherhood and the management of digital photography.
-She has published in and is an active member of reviewing and editorial boards of various sociology and family studies journals, has been quoted in Women's Health and Real Simple magazines and numerous online sources, is listed as one of the Sloan Foundation's Work-Family Leaders, served as a visiting researcher at the University of York's (UK) Centre for Women's Studies, served as a visiting professor in Sociology at the Danish Institute for Study Abroad, was a Fulbright Specialist Scholar, and is a member of the Board of Directors for the Council on Contemporary Families -- an organization dedicated to connecting good research on families with journalists.
+Michelle's main teaching interests at Whitman are in the areas of family, gender, childhood, culture, popular culture, community based research, and education.
+She has done research and grant work in the following fields: gender, work and occupations, family, sexualities, popular culture, sports, intersections of design and social relations, teaching sociology, comparative family studies (focusing on Scandinavia), early learning and childhoods, and student learning in higher education.
+Specifically, her recent research has been in the areas of digital vs. handwritten romantic communication, popular culture representation of families, gender and home decorating television, divorce and material culture, and motherhood and the management of digital photography.
+She has published in and is an active member of reviewing and editorial boards of various sociology and family studies journals, has been quoted in Women's Health and Real Simple magazines and numerous online sources, is listed as one of the Sloan Foundation's Work-Family Leaders, served as a visiting researcher at the University of York's (UK) Centre for Women's Studies, served as a visiting professor in Sociology at the Danish Institute for Study Abroad, was a Fulbright Specialist Scholar, and is a member of the Board of Directors for the Council on Contemporary Families – an organization dedicated to connecting good research on families with journalists.

 A native Minnesotan who spent parts of her childhood living in Germany, Michelle loves being a resident in the Pacific Northwest, and feels at home at Whitman College and in Walla Walla.
-When time allows, Michelle enjoys spending time with her husband Neal and son Aaron, traveling, singing, playing piano, reading, walking her dog, studying design and aesthetics, and watching British and Scandinavian murder mysteries with her new Amazon Prime Video membership.
-Her blog, which focuses on boundaries in everyday life, can be found at http://mjmellem.wordpress.com/.
+When time allows, Michelle enjoys spending time with her husband Neal and son Aaron, traveling, singing, playing piano, reading, walking her dog, and studying design and aesthetics.
+She also serves as a consultant for organizations wishing to conduct strategic planning, community based research, or needs assessments.
+Her website and blog, which focuses on boundaries in everyday life, can be found at http://mjmellem.wordpress.com/.

 E-mail Michelle Janning.